endurantgames/cosmiclegends/src/classes/construct.md

 Immortal

-:   You might be seriously wounded, but you never stay dead.
+:   You might be seriously wounded, but you'll never stay dead.
-    If you're reduced to 0 Health or
-    0 Might, regain 1 point of each at the start of the next Hero Phase.
+    If you have 0 Health or 0 Might at the start of a Hero Phase, regain 1 point of each.

 :::::::::::::::::::::::::::::::::::::